bstnbuck/Password_Crack-for-PDF-DOCX-XLSX-GPG/README.md

 3. Now, depending on the length of the password, there may be a longer wait time.
 Please note: Word document with a 2-digit password takes about 1 minute!

 &nbsp;
+#### Informations
-The Examples folder contains both encrypted and decrypted files.
+* The Examples folder contains both encrypted and decrypted files.
+* The Code is self-explanatory commented